 Organizations

+Description

 /organizations

 Gets a list of Organizations that the user has access to.
 The response must support pagination.
 See Paging Query Parameters.

 Verbs

 GET: (required) Gets a list of all organizations that the user has access to.
 The list may contain both advertiser and agency organizations depending on the caller’s access.
 For example, if the caller is an advertiser, the list will contain only the advertiser’s organization objects; however, if the caller is an agency, the list will contain the agency’s organization objects and the organization objects of the advertisers whose accounts that they manage.